 The Secret Life of Us captivated me soon after I landed in Australia and it largely catapulted Karvan (who played Alex, one of the lead roles) into the familiar notoriety that commercial tv brings.
 It became my weekly screen fix whilst I familiarised myself with 3rd-degree sunburn, the fine art of fixing frangipani flowers in my hair after 5 beers and the assurance that caramel coloured spiders the size of a prize fighter’s boxing gloves wouldn’t suffocate me in my sleep.

 Claudia’s own unique style is effortless with sprinkles of bohemian cool and an understated notion of sexy.
-Her modest quips and deflections when pressed to divulge her achievements and discuss her career highlights are common place in our morning together, she is humble and eager to pass the ball.
+Her modest quips and deflections when pressed to divulge her achievements and discuss her career highlights are commonplace in our morning together, she is humble and eager to pass the ball.
 ‘I like your hair’ she says when I ask how many awards she’s received and moments later ‘Your house is lovely’.
-A modest and generous girl with no hint of smugness.

 Later that day, writing up my notes, a quote from an article I’d recently read celebrating the life of Farrah Fawcett.
 A fellow female actor said – ‘Farrah was kind to women, really kind, she not only supported her causes but womanhood too and that’s rare in a woman like her’.
 After my time with Claudia this seems fitting to mention because she wholeheartedly endorses what she believes in and she is kind.
 Really kind.
 I like that.

-Claudia Karvan for Iconic and Vintage.
-Location, The Wayside Chapel Op Shop, Potts Point, Sydney.
-Photographer Toby Burrows.
+Location – The Wayside Chapel Op Shop, Potts Point, Sydney.

 Which projects have been career highlights for you and why?
 I love them all to be honest.
-Some more than others – High Tide because I was young, 14 and away from home and working with gargantuan talent such as Gillian Armstrong, Judy Davis and Laura Jones, the script writer.
+Some more than others – High Tide because I was young, 14 and away from home and working with gargantuan talents such as Gillian Armstrong, Judy Davis and Laura Jones, the scriptwriter.
 I often think of those women.
 They are still mentors.

 Love My Way-because it was my first foray in producing and creating my own work with John Edwards and Jacquelin Perske.
-Its surprisingly struck a cord with a broad audience and still gets a look in today which is unusual for TV.
-It usually has a short life span.
+Its surprisingly struck a chord with a broad audience and still gets a look in today which is unusual for TV.
+It usually has a short lifespan.

 Charity Work at The Wayside Chapel I’ve been involved with the Wayside Chapel since 2006.
 I got involved because of Graham Long the CEO of Wayside.
-His patient, non-judgmental philosophies are life affirming and create a lot of joy and opportunity for people at their lowest ebb.
-His Christmas Day where Wayside close off the street and feed over 1000 people is what Christmas Day is all about.
+His patient, non-judgmental philosophies are life-affirming and create a lot of joy and opportunity for people at their lowest ebb.
+His Christmas Day where Wayside closes off the street and feed over 1000 people is what Christmas Day is all about.